 Martensville High School offers a full academic program for Grades 9 to 12.
-While MHS is semestered, some courses may be non-semestered.

 Students must select courses carefully in terms of post-secondary plans and career choices.
 If information is required, the school career/guidance counselor (Breanne Cooper) can provide you with the most recent information.